Last updated: November 10, 2021

 The rock pool in Dee Why is a family-friendly swimming pool area located at the southern end of popular Dee Why Beach.

-The Dee Why Rockpool consists of a 50 metres long lap swimming pool, and a shallow section for toddlers to go and have a splash.
+The Dee Why Rockpool consists of a 50-metre lap swimming pool and a shallow section for toddlers to go and have a splash.

 5. Freshwater Beach Rockpool

-Freshwater Rockpool is a 50 metres long swimming pool located on the headland just north of Freshwater Beach.
+Freshwater Rockpool is a 50-metre long swimming pool located on the headland just north of Freshwater Beach.

 6. Fairlight Rockpool